manojworks/pycode/README.md

 342 + 465 = 807

 Make sure there are no trailing zeros in the output list.
 So, 7 -> 0 -> 8 -> 0 is not a valid response even though the value is still 807.

+*Circular Linked List and a couple*
+1. Implement Circular LinkedList with methods
+* enqueue - Add an element to the back of queue.
+* dequeue - Remove and return the first element of the queue (i.e., FIFO).
+* rotate - Rotate front element to the back of the queue.
+* first - Return (but do not remove) the element at the front of the queue.
+* is_empty - Return True if the queue is empty
+* delete_node - Delete a node with given value in Circular list
+* delete_kth_node - Delete kth node in Circular list
+* __len__ - Return the number of elements in the queue.
+2. Split Circular Linked List Into Two Equal halves
+3. In computer science and mathematics, the Josephus Problem (or Josephus permutation) is a theoretical problem.
+Following is the problem statement: There are n people standing in a circle waiting to be executed.
+The counting out begins at some point in the circle and proceeds around the circle in a fixed direction.
+In each step, a certain number of people are skipped and the next person is executed.
+The elimination proceeds around the circle (which is becoming smaller and smaller as the executed people are removed), until only the last person remains, who is given freedom.
+Given the total number of persons n and a number k which indicates that k-1 persons are skipped and kth person is killed in circle.
+The task is to choose the place in the initial circle so that you are the last one remaining and so survive.<br>
+For example, if n = 5 and k = 2, then the safe position is 3.
+Firstly, the person at position 2 is killed, then person at position 4 is killed, then person at position 1 is killed.
+Finally, the person at position 5 is killed.
+So the person at position 3 survives.<br>
+If n = 7 and k = 3, then the safe position is 4.
+The persons at positions 3, 6, 2, 7, 5, 1 are killed in order, and person at position 4 survives.